drchristinee1/cost-allocation-showback-engine/README.md

 ## ⚙️ How It Works

 The engine follows a simple FinOps flow:
+This flow is designed to transform raw billing data into ownership-aligned cost signals that drive engineering action.
 ---

 ## ☁️ AWS CUR Integration (Real Data Layer)